Max Aebi: Involvement in the Cadisc-L scandal

 Max Aebi chaired the scientific advisory committee of the Cambridge-based Ranier Technology where he contributed to the development of the Cadisc-L spinal prosthesis.
 A much smaller customised version had been tested on monkeys in 2008.
 The scientific advisory committee agreed to test the implant on 30 patients.
 The plastic discs were approved for sale by the British Standards Institution (BSI) after the completion of these tests.
 An internal Ranier Technology report indicates that the results of the tests were analysed by the scientific advisory board.
 Ranier Technology was also granted CE (Conformité Européenne) safety marks for the Cadisc-L implant, as well as for another implant, Cadisc-C. After the BSI and CE approval, Aebi implanted the prosthesis with 7 patients in his own practice.
 In March 2014, after various reports of disintegrating disks, Ranier Technology withdrew the defective prosthesis from the market.
 In an interview on 29 November 2018, Max Aebi believed that none of his 7 patients were affected, as none of them had come forward at such time.
 At a later date, one of the patients alleged to have had problems with the implant.
 However, none of the other 7 patients had any persistent symptoms.
-In Germany, a case against another doctor was filed late last year alleging assault against 53 patients who had the device implanted.
+In Germany, a case against another doctor was filed late 2018 alleging assault against 53 patients who had the device implanted.
+In January 2023 the prosecution filed a case against Aebi alleging assault in Switzerland.